 TRADE SUBJECT TO NOTIFICATION FOR PRIMARY INSIDERS

-Tore Andresen, Chief Operation Officer in Bank Norwegian ASA, has on 6 September 2021 accepted the voluntary offer for 1 060 705 shares in Bank Norwegian ASA at a share price of NOK 105.
-Remaining balance controlled by Tore Andresen after a transaction is 50 150 shares.
+Kai-Harry Hansen, Head of Risk Management in Bank Norwegian ASA, has on 9 September 2021 accepted the voluntary offer for 7 000 shares in Bank Norwegian ASA at a share price of NOK 105.
+Remaining balance controlled by Kai-Harry Hansen after a transaction is 2 239 shares.
 See attachment for further details.

 This information is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act